 The term herpetiformis refers to the clustered appearance of the lesions (similar to that seen in herpesvirus infection) but does not indicate a causal relationship to herpesvirus.

 Onset of dermatitis herpetiformis can be acute or gradual.
 Vesicles, papules, and urticarial lesions are usually distributed symmetrically on extensor aspects of the elbows and knees and on the sacrum, buttocks, and occiput.
 Lesions itch and burn.
 Because itching is intense and skin is fragile, vesicles tend to rupture quickly, often making intact vesicles difficult to detect.
 Oral lesions may develop but are usually asymptomatic.
 Iodides and iodine-containing preparations may exacerbate the cutaneous symptoms.

-Diagnosis is based on skin biopsy and direct immunofluorescence testing of a lesion and adjacent (perilesional) normal-appearing skin.
-Granular IgA deposition in the dermal papillary tips is invariably present and important for diagnosis.
+Diagnosis of dermatitis herpetiformis is based on skin biopsy and direct immunofluorescence testing of a lesion and adjacent (perilesional) normal-appearing skin.
+Direct immunofluorescence showing granular IgA deposition in the dermal papillary tips is invariably present and important for diagnosis.

 Patients are also placed on a strict gluten-free diet.
 After initial therapy and disease stabilization, most patients can stop drug therapy and be maintained on the gluten-free diet, but this may take months or years.
-A gluten-free diet also maximizes improvement in the enteropathy and, if strictly followed for 5 to 10 yr, decreases risk of lymphoma.
+A gluten-free diet also maximizes improvement in the enteropathy and, if strictly followed for 5 to 10 years, decreases risk of small-bowel lymphoma.

 Because itching is intense and skin is fragile, vesicles may all be broken and thus not evident on examination.